The information on this page was provided by the law school.

 - Increasing access to justice

 - Sound academic grounding with innovative pedagogy

-- The world’s first legal tech incubator, LIZ supports innovative companies making significant improvements in the delivery of legal services through smarter, faster, and better approaches.
-It takes advantage of the expertise of Ryerson’s flagship start-up incubator, DMZ, and adds a legal focus.
-It has already seen the incubation of 26 start-ups while offering its innovation services to outside organizations.
+The world’s first legal tech incubator, the LIZ, supports innovative companies making significant improvements in the delivery of legal services through smarter, faster and better approaches.
+It takes advantage of the expertise of our flagship start-up incubator, DMZ, and adds a legal focus.
+The LIZ has already seen the incubation of 26 start-ups while offering its innovation services to outside organizations.

-- Ryerson University is uniquely positioned to attract diverse students to our programs and contribute to greater inclusion in the legal sector.
-Equity, diversity, and inclusion are among Ryerson’s core values: 55% of Ryerson students identify as racialized.
+We are uniquely positioned to attract diverse students to our programs and contribute to greater inclusion in the legal sector.
+Equity, diversity and inclusion are among our core values: 50% of Ryerson students identify as racialized.

 - 198,000 alumni worldwide

 - 44,000 full-time graduate and undergraduate students